rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 > **The fine print**: This `reset` command doesn't clear or touch RAM.
 That memory will retain its
 > values from the previous run.
 That shouldn't be a problem though, unless your program behavior
-> depends of the value of *uninitialized* variables but that's the definition of Undefined Behavior
+> depends on the value of *uninitialized* variables but that's the definition of Undefined Behavior
 > (UB).

 We are done with this debug session.
 You can end it with the `quit` command.